π ARRESTED in Tunisia π

 6/22/20162 min read

-My experience in Tunisia has had a decidedly unexpected aspect, one of those episodes that teach you to never underestimate the advice you are given before leaving, even when you think you can manage on your own.
+My experience in Tunisia included a completely unexpected episode, one of those moments that teaches you never to underestimate the advice you are given before a trip, even when you think you can handle things on your own.

 Since my arrival, the recommendation I heard most often was: "Never go out alone in the evening hours, it can be really dangerous here."

-Despite this, a few days later, perhaps driven by curiosity and the desire to experience something different from the routine, I found myself walking alone in the evening and decided to call a taxi to be taken to a bar, just to see what the nightlife was like outside the tourist tour.
+Despite this, a few days later, driven by curiosity and the desire to experience something different from the routine, I found myself walking alone in the evening.
+Then, I decided to call a taxi to be taken to a bar, just to see what the nightlife was like outside the tourist areas.

 As soon as I arrived in front of what seemed like a decidedly not recommendable place I was greeted by a suspicious-like bouncer.

-The atmosphere of the place was particular: the bar was full of men, many of whom had a look that did not inspire too much confidence so I preferred to stay on the sidelines and limit myself to observing, after a while two men approached and started chatting with me asking me insistently where I came from and why I was there.
+The atmosphere of the place was particular: the bar was full of men, many of whom did not inspire too much confidence.
+I decided to stay on the sidelines and simply observe.
+After a while, two men approached me and started chatting, asking me insistently where I came from and why I was there.

-Although I said I didn't want to drink they insisted on offering me a beer, the more time passed and the more I realized that the situation was becoming more and more surreal, so I looked for an excuse to get away.
+Although I told them that I didn't want a drink they insisted on offering me a beer.
+The longer I stayed, the more surreal the situation began to feel, so I looked for an excuse to leave.

-At a certain point the two offered me to take me back to the hotel, I declined saying that I had to wake up early the next day and I hurried to call a taxi, but before I could leave one of the two insisted that I at least offer everyone a drink.
+At a certain point the two even offered to drive me back to the hotel.
+I declined saying that I had to wake up early the next day, and hurried to call a taxi.
+But before I could go, one of them insisted I at least buy a round of drinks for everyone.

-In order not to create further problems, I accepted and then I finally managed to get away from the club.
+In order not to create further problems, I agreed and then I finally managed to get away from the club.

-I thought that by now the worst was over but the return trip reserved another surprise for me: the local police stopped us for a check, immediately asking me for the documents.
+I thought the worst was behind me, but the return trip had another surprise in store.
+The local police stopped the taxi for a check and immediately asked for my documents.

-I found myself in a surreal discussion with the police who continued to insist and I was trying to explain the situation, after several minutes of tension and an all too explicit look at my wallet everything was resolved with a "fine" of 20 dinars, my documents were returned and I was free again, only the last stretch of the road to get to the hotel, where I arrived only arrived after making a forced stop at the ATM because the taximeter had remained on for the entire time of the interrogation.
+I suddenly found myself in a surreal argument with the police, who kept pressing the issue.
+I tried to calmly explain the situation, but the tension grew until, after a pointed glance at my wallet, everything was resolved with a fine of 20 dinars.
+My documents were returned , and I was free to go, though not before making a forced stop at an ATM since the taxi meter had been running the entire time during the interrogation.

-An evening that left me with a good dose of adrenaline and also some teaching: next time I will listen without hesitation to the advice received, because, in the end, certain experiences are better to avoid, or maybe not?
+It was an evening that left me with a good dose of adrenaline and an important lesson: next time I will follow the advice I am given without hesitation.
+After all, some experiences are better avoided ... or maybe not?

 Keep reading the Blog...